marcteys/ECOvid-FaceShield/readme.md

 - Punch two holes on one side of the transparent shiedl, flip ot over and punch two more holes from the other side.
 - Attach the transparent sheet
 - Sterilize

+## Edit the model

+The source model (*.blend*) is included.
+I used the add-ons Measure-it, 3D-Print Toolbox,  Bool Tool, Curve Tools and Bezier Utilities.

 ## Credits